textmate/latex.tmbundle/Support/help.markdown

 Note further, that the completion commands will recursively search inside `\include`'d files as well, starting from either the current file or `TM_LATEX_MASTER`, if that is set.

+The both the label and bibliography completion commands actually work even when not inside a `\ref{}` or `\cite{}` block.
+They will then insert the `\ref` or `\cite` for you.
+You can just start typing the first letters of the label or bibliography data you want, and then press `⌥⎋` to activate the commands.

 ## Advanced Tasks

 ### LaTeX Beamer